 See Related: Visiting Tahquitz Canyon in Palm Springs, California

 There are no other children’s gardens quite like this one on the West Coast.
-Discover the most extensive collection of bamboo in the country, as well as four kilometers of garden paths lined with blooming trees!
+Discover the most extensive collection of bamboo in the country, as well as walkable garden paths lined with blooming trees.

-See Related: Fun & Best Things to do in Long Beach, California
+See Related: Fun & Best Things to Do in Long Beach, California

 This makes whale-watching tours so unique: not only will you get to see these fantastic creatures, but the tour guides will also share their knowledge about whales and how they interact with each other and their environment.
 You’ll learn all about the history of whales, their diets, and what makes them tick.

-12. Travel across the border to Rosarito Beach
+12. Cross the Border to Rosarito Beach

 Address: Blvd.
 Benito Juárez 31, Playas Rosarito, 22710 Rosarito, B.C., Mexico